alix-tz/escriptorium-documentation/docs/walkthrough_annotate.md

 Text annotation is very similar to Image annotation: you can create, remove, modify them from the document's ontology page.

-To apply a text annotation, activate the "Text" pannel from the Edit page (or ++control+4++).
+To apply a text annotation, activate the "Text" panel from the Edit page (or ++control+4++).
 Click on the button corresponding to the category of annotation you want to add and then select a portion of text.
 Click on "OK" to save the annotation.

 ![image: illustration of how to apply a text annotation](img/annotate/use_text_annotation.gif "In this case, we apply an already existing text annotation to the text by activating the annotation category and selecting the corresponding text")

-Removing a text annotation is similare to removing an image annotation: click on the annotation and click on the trash-can icon.
+Removing a text annotation is similar to removing an image annotation: click on the annotation and click on the trash-can icon.

 ![image: illustration of how to remove a text annotation](img/annotate/remove_text_annotation.gif "To remove a text annotation, select it and click on the trash-can")